 Campers with Special Needs

-Many of the summer staff will have had prior experience working with children with a variety of special needs.
+Many of the summer staff will have had experience working with children with special needs.
 This has become a quality we look for when hiring summer staff.
 These staff are eager for opportunities to have campers with special needs in their group or cabin.
-Our Coordinator for Campers with Special Needs will work with the counselor, equipping them with any skills or strategies for working with their campers, and will serve as a resource for the counselor throughout the week.
+Our Coordinator for Campers with Special Needs will work with the counselor, equipping them with skills or strategies for working with their campers, and will serve as a resource for the counselor throughout the week.
 As opportunity offers and circumstance requires, the Coordinator may also bring in additional staff to come alongside your child.